-destroy(This :: wxSashLayoutWindow()) -> ok
+destroy(This :: wxSashLayoutWindow()) -> ok Destroys the object.

 wxSashWindow

 wxSashWindow allows any of its edges to have a sash which can be dragged to resize the window.
 The actual content window will be created by the application as a child of wxSashWindow.